capncrockett/tca-testing-tasks-cdl/README.md

 1. On first run, the application will:
    - Create the database if it doesn't exist
    - Apply all migrations to create necessary tables
-   - Create default user accounts (admin, manager, employee, test)
+   - Create default user accounts (admin, manager, employee, new user)

 2. If you need to manually set up the database:
    - Open Visual Studio and navigate to **View → SQL Server Object Explorer**